top of page

 and for glory to your people Israel.”

-Anna sees it too.
-She calls it the redemption of Jerusalem and she begins to praise God and tell everyone about the child.
+A few moments later, Anna sees it too.
+She sees the redemption of Jerusalem and she begins to praise God and tell everyone about the child.

 What do Simeon and Anna see that thousands of others don’t?
 And how is it that they are able to see it?